Transition to dilatation-dominated isothermal compressible turbulence

-As we have seen, most analysis of compressible turbulence focused on the statistics in the inertial cascade range, such as scaling laws for energy spectra and structure functions at sufficiently high Reynolds numbers.
 Here, we will turn the attention from the velocity to the velocity derivative statistics at somewhat smaller Reynolds numbers.
-In these cases, an inertial cascade range is absent, but we will show that the intermittent statistical properties of derivatives have already developed, e.g., for the kinetic energy dissipation rate and, in compressible flow case, its solenoidal and dilatational components.
+In these cases, a developed inertial cascade range with a power law scaling of structure functions is absent, but we will show that the intermittent statistical properties of derivatives have already developed, e.g., for the kinetic energy dissipation rate and, in compressible flow case, its solenoidal and dilatational components.
 It is known from incompressible flows that derivative moments transition from Gaussian to intermittent scaling at $Re\ \sim 10^2$ \cite{yakhot2006,schumacher2007,SSY07,SSK+2014,Donzis2017,JS2018,Sreenivasan2021,Gotoh2022}.
 The same holds for Burgers turbulence \cite{Friedrich2018}.
-These scalings of velocity structure functions and moments of velocity derivatives can then be connected by fusion rules, which in case of the energy dissipation moments in incompressible turbulence leads to
+Connections between turbulent statistics at different scales are described by fusion rules.
+They either connect velocity structure functions at different distances $R>r$ in multiscale correlators in the inertial range \cite{BBT1998} or velocity structure functions to the Reynolds number scaling of dissipation rate moments, which in case of the energy dissipation moments for incompressible turbulence leads to~\cite{yakhot2006}

 The scaling exponents $\beta_{n}$ depend nonlinearly on the order $n$ (via the structure function exponents $\zeta_n$), thus reflecting the intermittent character of the fields by an anomalous moment scaling with respect to $Re$ \cite{yakhot2006}.